Emulation on .NET

 2. Emulating the GameBoy CPU on .NET

 Retro.Net started as a programming exercise for me many years ago.
-I wanted a goal to work towards and wasn’t happy with the boring examples that accompanied tutorials.
+I wanted a goal to work towards and wasn't happy with the boring examples that accompanied tutorials.
 Instead, I started a project that I knew would encourage me to continue writing code in my spare time whilst also including some electronics and retro gaming; a couple of personal interests.
 It has been re-written multiple times over the years and evolved into a successful product that actually plays Tetris at full speed.
 The CPU core is dynamically re-compiled into .NET with the help of the expression tree API and cached for speed.
-User interface is currently handled by ASP.NET Core, communicating over web sockets to a client written in Angular that’s geared towards a crowd gaming style of input.
+User interface is currently handled by ASP.NET Core, communicating over web sockets to a client written in Angular.
+The whole thing is geared towards a crowd gaming style of input.

 Let's cut to it.